Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Physical derivations of spectral curves and the Masur--Veech twist

-where $\sim$ implies a multiplication of the constant factor $N(b)$ and bulk cosmological factor $\mu^{1/(2b^2)}$ (c.f. eq.(3.9) in \cite{Mertens:2020hbs}).
-By rescaling the energy $E$ and the boundary length $\ell$ as, \footnote{ The boundary length $\ell$ of the Liouville gravity is identified as the Euclidean time of the JT gravity in this coincidence.
-Due to this identification, we use the inverse temperature $\beta$ for the boundary length $\ell$ in the Liouville gravity partition function. }
+where $\sim$ implies a multiplication of a constant factor $N(b)$ and a bulk cosmological factor $\mu^{1/(2b^2)}$ (cf.\ \cite[equation (3.9)]{Mertens:2020hbs}), and the parameter $\kappa$ is given by $\kappa^2=\mu/\sin(\pi b^2)$.
+By rescaling the energy $E$ and the boundary length $\ell$ as\footnote{The boundary length $\ell$ of the Liouville gravity is identified as the Euclidean time of the JT gravity in this coincidence.
+Due to this identification, we use the inverse temperature $\beta$ for the boundary length $\ell$ in the Liouville gravity partition function.}

 we obtain the partition function of the JT gravity in the $b\to 0$ limit.
-By an analytic continuation of the genus zero density of states $\rho_0^{\mathrm{L}(b)}(E)$ with $E=\kappa(1-2\pi^2b^4z^2)$, we find the $\sfy$-coordinate function
+By an analytic continuation of the genus zero density of states \smash{$\rho_0^{\mathrm{L}(b)}(E)$} with $E=\kappa\big(1-2\pi^2b^4z^2\big)$, we find the $\sfy$-coordinate function

 which defines the Liouville gravity spectral curve $\cC^{\mathrm{L}(b)}$.
-In particular for $b=\sqrt{2/p}$, the coordinate function $\sfy^{\mathrm{L}(b)}(z)$ yields the coordinate function $\sfy^{\mathrm{M}(p)}(z)$ in eq.\eqref{sp_curve_mg} of the $(2,p)$ minimal string spectral curve $\cC^{\mathrm{M}(p)}=({\IP}^1;\sfx,\sfy^{\mathrm{M}(p)},B)$. \footnote{ The coordinate function is also found in \cite{Seiberg:2003nm} from the ground ring relation \cite{Witten:1991zd} of the tachyon module.} Now we consider two specializations for the parameter $p$.
+In particular for $b=\sqrt{2/p}$, the coordinate function $\sfy^{\mathrm{L}(b)}(z)$ yields the coordinate function $\sfy^{\mathrm{M}(p)}(z)$ in equation~\eqref{sp_curve_mg} of the~${(2,p)}$ minimal string spectral curve $\cC^{\mathrm{M}(p)}=\big({\IP}^1;\sfx,\sfy^{\mathrm{M}(p)},B\big)$.\footnote{The coordinate function is also found in \cite{Seiberg:2003nm} from the ground ring relation \cite{Witten:1991zd} of the tachyon module.} Now we consider two specializations of the parameter~$p$.
 One specialization is the limit $p\to\infty$.
-In this limit, the minimal string reduces to the JT gravity, and the coordinate functions \eqref{sp_curve_mir} of the Weil-Petersson spectral curve $\cC^{\mathrm{WP}}=({\IP}^1;\sfx,\sfy^{\mathrm{WP}},B)$ are recovered.
+In this limit, the minimal string reduces to the JT gravity, and the coordinate functions~\eqref{sp_curve_mir} of the Weil--Petersson spectral curve~${\cC^{\mathrm{WP}}=\big({\IP}^1;\sfx,\sfy^{\mathrm{WP}},B\big)}$ are recovered.
 Another specialization is $p=1$.
-In this case, the minimal string is identified with the topological gravity whose matter CFT has central charge $c=-2$ \cite{Ginsparg:1991bi,Ginsparg:1993is,DiFrancesco:1993cyw}, and the coordinate functions \eqref{sp_curve_kw} of the Airy spectral curve $\cC^{\mathrm{A}}=({\IP}^1;\sfx,\sfy^{\mathrm{A}},B)$ for the Kontsevich-Witten theory are recovered.
+In this case, the minimal string is identified with the topological gravity whose matter CFT has central charge $c=-2$~\cite{DiFrancesco:1993cyw,Ginsparg:1991bi,Ginsparg:1993is}, and the coordinate functions \eqref{sp_curve_kw} of the Airy spectral curve~${\cC^{\mathrm{A}}=\big({\IP}^1;\sfx,\sfy^{\mathrm{A}},B\big)}$ for the Kontsevich--Witten theory are recovered.
 In \cite{Gregori:2021tvs}, the CEO topological recursion for the spectral curve $\mathcal{C}^{\mathrm{M}(p)}$ is studied , and the non-perturbative behavior of the minimal string theory is discussed in great detail.